enginebeast/Drones/README.md

 ## Things to consider
-### 3D Motion
+### Basic motion of drone
 - Newton's second law\
 $F = T - mg$\
 $a = F/m$
 - Size of the drone
+- Power consumption

+### In the field
 - Static or dynamic obstacles

 ### Software
-- Clear role the drone program and the main control program
+- Clear the roles of the drone program and the main control program

 ### Other problems
 - Wireless communication
 - Climate
-- Durability of the drone
-- Power consumption